Instant Pot Bone Broth Recipe (Slow Cooker Option, too!)

 Q: If I don’t want to make my own, can I buy bone broth?

 A: Of course, but there’s a price you pay for convenience.
 Homemade bone broth is incredibly inexpensive, as you’re essentially just using the scraps from other meals you’re already eating.
-But if you don’t have time, I’ve found a handful of retailers selling store-bought bone broth, like Vital Choice, White Oak Pastures, Pete’s Paleo and Kettle & Fire on Thrive Market.
+But if you don’t have time, I’ve found only a handful of retailers selling bone broth that’s actually high quality.
+Most ‘bone broths’ out there have added junk, like caramel color and sugar, aren’t made from high-quality bones, and are packaged in containers with toxic things like BPA.

 - 1 whole organic pastured chicken